LinHaojia-GIS/VisualLOD/README.md

 As the viewpoint state continuously changes, the LODs are dynamically selected and rendered.
-The visual discrepancies caused by the differences between LODs are beyond the resolution capability of the human eye, ensuring good visual continuity of the LOD transitions.
+The visual discrepancies caused by the differences between LODs are beyond the resolution capability of the human eye, ensuring good visual continuity during LOD transitions.